 Car parts, motorcycle parts and repair shops

 Almost every male over the age of 15 is also a back-yard car mechanic in Tajikistan.
-If you know of someone doing a good job, or a shop with a lot of good spare parts in stock, please leave a comment.
+If you know of someone doing a good job, or a shop with a lot of good spare parts in stock, please let us know.

 Buying/selling/leaving a car/motorcycle in Tajikistan

 A complicated matter.
 We wrote an article summing up your options buying or selling a car in Central Asia.
 It is also possible to just dump your car in Tajikistan: someone did this in 2016 and it was not an issue at the border, there was no electronic system in place to check he came with a car.Comments are closed.
 If you have a question or remark, please let us know on the driving forum.